openstack-infra/system-config/doc/source/irc.rst

 running IRC channels on Freenode, but a basic overview of some of the common commands which may be required for channel operators.

-Operator status is required to perform certain commands in your channel like inviting users, changing the topic through your client and removing disruptive users.
-To give yourself operator status in a channel, use the following
+Operator status is sometimes required to perform certain commands in your channel (though most everything can be done through `/msg chanserv` commands instead if permission flags are set correctly).
+To give yourself operator status in a channel, use the following command:
-command:

   /msg chanserv op #channel

-On some networks, the preferred mechanism for removing a user from a channel is a kick.
-Freenode also supports the "remove" command which is a gentler way to simply send a part-like command to the user's client.
-In most cases, this will signal the client not to try to rejoin.
-Syntax for the removal command is as follows (you must be an operator):

-  /quote remove #channel nickname :Reason goes here

-Note the colon in the syntax, if this is omitted only the first word will accompany the removal message.

-Banning of disruptive users is also available with the `/ban` command, see your client documentation for syntax.
-You can also add users to Chanserv's auto-kick list like so: `/msg chanserv akick <channel_name> add <nick> [optional reason]`

 You don't need to become an operator to change the topic, this can be done via Chanserv: